Friday 19th January 2018 (fully booked)

 Dance and Drama Awards (DaDA) for the Diploma

 Urdang Academy is one of the leading performing arts training providers in the UK and is subsequently part of the Government’s DaDA scheme, administered by the ESFA (Education and Skills Funding Agency ).
 Urdang is allocated award funding for students each year.

-- New students who are offered awards will be funded to the end of their course.
+- New students who are offered awards will be funded to the end of their course;

 - Income assessment of the awards means that support for students from low-income households will be increased.

 For example, a student who is offered an award based upon their funding audition and whose annual household income is under £30,000 will pay no fees for their course.
 If their household income is under £21,000 they will also receive up to a maximum of £5,185 per annum in a grant to help with living costs.
-Details of the levels of support are available here.

 This information is correct at the time of publishing.
 Students will be notified of any changes to this information and the website updated accordingly.